dionysius/yq/README.md

 ...
 ```

 Same with the exit code, it's just forwarded.
-Exception: If an error happens during yq processing the exit code 128 is returned.
+Except if an error happens during yq processing, then the exit code 128 is returned.

 ## Examples